4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/08-Function-that-returns/README.md

 euroToYen: calculates the value in yen of a given value in euros.

 # 📝 Instructions:
-Using the two functions available, calculate the value of 137 dollars in yen.
+Using the two functions available, calculate the value of 137 dollars in yen **and print it on the console**.

 # 💡 Hint
 Working backwards, our expected value is in yen.
 Our available function euroToYen will provide that, and to get to euro we will use the available function dollarToEuro.